JFF-Bohdan/tamaku/README.md

 I got this task on interview for one company.
 And I was amazed by task.
 So, here is my solution of this task.

 As a part of task candidate must provide source code and output file for large input file.
-Large input file provided by company.
+Large input file provided by company, you can 	find it in `data/large_data.zip`

 Name of game was changed according to company requirements.

+This is new version, which contains original file with data (48M in `.zip`) and uses `multiprocessing` for CPU utilization and `mmap` for super-fast file loading.

 ## Game rules